Best outdoor security cameras 2023 - NVR IPCAMERA SECURITY

 Best value security camera kit

-Google’s Nest Cam benefits greatly from Google’s AI technology that can recognize people from cars, identify packages, and (with a subscription) do much more.
+Google’s Nest Cam benefits greatly from Google’s that can recognize people from cars, identify packages, and (with a subscription) do much more.
 While there is a wired version of this cam, we like the battery option for its versatility.
 We also love that it’s one of the few cams that offer free online video storage – three hours worth – for free, although a Nest Aware subscription does add other benefits.

 Nest works with both Google Assistant and Alexa these days, so you don’t have to worry as much about which voice assistant you use.
 The cam itself is highly capable, with 1080p HDR video, night vision, zoom, two-way audio, and a variety of intelligent alerts.
 The snap-on mount is also a great way to make installation easy, no matter where you’re putting it.
 There’s even a feature to keep recording when the power goes down and save an hour of footage into local memory for review.